 Islam is the state religion of Qatar, and its legislation draws from a mix of Sharia and secular laws.
-Amid a deeply concerning human rights situation, the “blasphemy” laws are discriminatory in their scope, the sentencing can include prison time, and if taken as evidence of “apostasy” then a blasphemy accusation could result in a capital sentence.
+Amid a deeply concerning human rights situation, the “blasphemy” laws are discriminatory in their scope and the sentencing can include prison time.
+“Apostasy” is punishable with a death sentence.

 Article 256 of the penal code states:

 “It is punishable by imprisonment for a term not exceeding seven years, anyone who commits the following acts:

 1. Insulting or challenging the Supreme Being verbally or in writing, or with drawing or gesturing, or any other means.